julendiaz/google_homepage/README.md

 - [x] Start thinking about how elements get placed on the page
 - [x] How elements get styled and aligned
 - [x] Get used to basic Git Commands
-- [x] Implement your own design with Figma
+- [x] Implement your design with Figma
 - [x] Create and Share a Live Preview Simulation of the site

 ## Key Features